puppetlabs/puppetlabs-kubernetes/README.md

 ## Development

 If you would like to contribute to this module, please follow the rules in the [CONTRIBUTING.md](https://github.com/puppetlabs/puppetlabs-kubernetes/blob/master/CONTRIBUTING.md).
+For more information, see our [module contribution guide.](https://puppet.com/docs/puppet/latest/contributing.html)

 ## Examples